apache/nano/README.md

 meaning:

-      e: the `error`, if any. check error.js for more info.
+      e: the `error`, if any
-      r: the http `response body` from couchdb, if no error.
+      b: the http `response body` from couchdb, if no error. json parsed body, binary for non-json responses
-      h: the http response `headers` from couchdb, if no error.
+      h: the http response `headers` from couchdb, if no error

-errors include responses from couchdb which had a non-200 response code. that's it. don't forget to delete the database you created:
+errors include responses from couchdb which had a non 200 response code. that's it. don't forget to delete the database you created:

 ``` js
   nano.db.destroy("alice");